library(lme4); library(lmerTest); library(emmeans)

 4.2.4 Inference

-R syntax for esimating model marginal means is the same for lme4 and nlme.
+R syntax for estimating model marginal means is the same for lme4 and nlme.

 Estimates for each treatment level can be obtained with the ‘emmeans’ package.